Relationship Disclosure Document

 the firm.
 Where appropriate, clients should consult professionals, such as a lawyer or an

-• Ask us questions.
+accountant, for legal or tax advice. - Ask us questions.
 Clients should ask questions and request information from the firm to resolve

 questions about their account, transactions, or their relationship with the firm or a registered

-• Stay on top of your positions and accounts.
+individual acting for the firm. - Stay on top of your positions and accounts.
 Clients should settle margin calls promptly.
 They

 should review all account documentation provided by the firm and regularly review risk strategies